ArraysStartAt2/attackexcel/README.md

 ### Filtering
-By default, *seed* will include techniques associated with all platforms (even PRE!), but you can change this behavior with the platformfilterin or platformfilterout switches and a space-separated list of platforms.
-If using platformfilterin, a given technique will be included if at least one of its associated platforms is in the list.
-If using platformfilterout, a given technique will be included only if *none* of its associated platforms are in the list.
+By default, *seed* will include techniques associated with all platforms (even PRE!), but you can change this behavior with the platforminclude or platformexclude switches and a space-separated list of platforms.
+If using platforminclude, a given technique will be included if at least one of its associated platforms is in the list.
+If using platformexclude, a given technique will be included only if *none* of its associated platforms are in the list.
 These switches are mutually exclusive.
 Filter values are case-sensitive, and must be one of 'SaaS', 'macOS', 'PRE', 'IaaS', 'Linux', 'Office 365', 'Containers', 'Google Workspace', 'Windows', 'Network', 'Azure AD', 'Android', 'iOS', 'Field Controller/RTU/PLC/IED', 'Safety Instrumented System/Protection Relay', 'Control Server', 'Input/Output Server',